pyrotato/cse15l-lab-reports/wk3-servers-and-bugs.md

 }
 ```

-There's only about 46 lines to `StringServer.java`, but essentially what is does is display strings placed in a formatted query in the URL on the page.
+There's only about 46 lines to `StringServer.java`.
+What it does is display strings placed in a formatted query in the URL on the page.
 For example:

 ## Scenario 1
 ![Image](addmsg1.png)